-In your quest to become a happy homeowner, you’ll not only have your choice of homes to choose from, you’ll also have your choice of lenders who can provide you with your mortgage loan.
+In your quest to become a happy homeowner, you’ll not only have your choice of homes to choose from, you’ll also have your choice of mortgage lenders who can provide you with your mortgage loan.
 Before you make your current bank or any other bank your primary choice for a lender, you may want to branch out and explore your other options.
 Wyndham Capital Mortgage wants you to understand a bit more about why a bank isn’t always the best choice for your home loan.

 Mortgage Rates in Terms

-If you’re already shopping around for your mortgage, you may already be well aware of the variances in mortgage terms and rates between different lenders.
+If you’re already shopping around for your mortgage, you may already be well aware of the variances in mortgage terms and rate comparison between different lenders.
 While it’s not entirely impossible, chances are good that a regular bank doesn’t have the loan terms and rates you need to save the most money on your mortgage.
 Even a small variance can add up to a significant amount of money over the life of your mortgage.
 You don’t want to find out seven years into your loan that you would have been better off accepting that home loan offer you received from a mortgage bank with a one percent difference from the offer you accepted from your bank.

 Lack of Proper Industry Knowledge and Training